 To many observers, the surging popularity and price of Bitcoin looks a whole lot like the dot-com and housing bubbles.
 Economists warn that the Bitcoin bubble, like all bubbles, will eventually burst and take a lot of fortunes with it.
 From this angle, Bitcoin sounds like a currency built only for suckers and speculators.

 There's also the fact that online currency exchanges continue to be a hub for most Bitcoin transfers.
 The exchanges are necessary, of course, because they help you convert Bitcoin to and from local currency.
 However, in a system that's supposed to be decentralized, these exchanges offer up a tasty target for government regulators and malicious computer hackers.

-Hackers, for example, may not yet be able to exploit Bitcoin's elegant system in order to create fake coins or fraudulent transactions.
-But they can definitely attack the exchanges, which are as vulnerable as any other kind of Web site.
+Hackers, for example, may not yet be able to exploit Bitcoin's elegant blockchain technology to create fake coins or fraudulent transactions.
+But they can definitely attack the exchanges, which are as vulnerable as any other kind of website.
 In one widely publicized incident, hackers launched a DDoS (distributed denial-of-service) attack on the popular exchange Mt.
-Gox, rendering the site unreachable to just about everyone.
-Chaos ensued and bitcoin value plummeted.
+Gox in 2014, which resulted in the loss of 850,000 bitcoins [source: Gibbs].
+Chaos ensued and Bitcoin's value plummeted.

 Bitcoins are definitely a high-risk asset.
 And as you're about to see, there are other potential downsides to the Bitcoin system.